plone/svn-migrate/README.rst

 Now we need to get a mapping of SVN to Github usernames::

   $ bin/py do.py svn-authors

+TODO: Currently this creates a dummy list of usernames for all users that committed data to any of the repositories.
+We only want to map the users that committed to one of the affected projects.

 To finally fetch the data::